TheMarex/ba-thesis/text/3_pattern.md

 2. Generate a CoM trajectory for prescribed foot trajectories

 The first approach is generally used for implementing pattern generators solely based on the 3D-LIP model. \cite{kajita20013d}
-The second approach is the more versatile one, since it is easy to incorporate constrains of our environment (e.g. only limited foot holds) in the input of the pattern generator.
+The second approach is more versatile, since it is easy to incorporate constraints of our environment (e.g. only limited foot holds) in the input of the pattern generator.
 However care must be taken while choosing adequate step width and step length parameters for the foot trajectory, so that they can actually be realized by the robot.
 The pattern generator proposed by Kajita et al. \cite{kajita2003biped} based on Preview Control realizes the second approach.
-We will discuss the theoretical background of this pattern generator here in more detail, since all pattern that we used where generated that way.
+We will discuss the theoretical background of this pattern generator here in more detail, since all pattern that we used were generated that way.

 ## Computing the CoM from a reference ZMP

-As we saw in the section \ref{section:table-cart} it is easy to compute the resulting ZMP given the CoM and its acceleration.
+As we saw in the section \ref{section:cart-table} it is easy to compute the resulting ZMP given the CoM and its acceleration.
 However for generating the walking pattern, we want to compute the CoM trajectory from a given ZMP.
 If you rearrange the equations \ref{eq:zmp-x} and \ref{eq:zmp-y} you see that we have to solve a second order differential equations: